 Collaboration in the context of an error

-Collaboration is one of the key cultural aspects of DevOps, bringing together members of different teams across the DevOps pipeline.
+Collaboration is one of the key cultural aspects of DevOps, bridging the DevOps/Development chasm to bring together members of different teams across the DevOps pipeline.
 To keep the DevOps rhythm going, developers and QA need to understand Operations’ requirements and vice-versa.
 Real-time feedback enables effective communication and helps teams make changes to resolve errors quickly.

 Ozcode Production Debugger promotes collaboration between teams across the DevOps pipeline.
 Teams are put into the same interactive debugging context by sharing a link among all relevant team members.
 Through this link, they can collaborate in real time in the collaboration panel – an extension to the debugging context through which team members can communicate in real-time – no matter where they are physically located.